Jerome Murphy-O'Connor, O.P. - Nov. 11, 2013

 Stanley B. Marrow, S.J. – Feb.
 14, 2012

-Please pray for the repose of the soul of Fr.
+Please pray for the repose of Fr.
 Stanley B. Marrow, S.J., who died on Feb.
 14, 2012.
 He was Professor Emeritus of New Testament and Professor Ordinarius on the Ecclesiastical Faculty at the Boston College School of Theology and Ministry.